-This year, we are excited to introduce our new 2022-23 lunch program - Collegiate Kitchen powered by Bobby's Food Co.
-Our new program features a wide array of delicious nutrition-dense meals prepared by our local caterer, Bobby's Food Co.
+Our program, powered by Bobby's Food Co., features a wide array of delicious nutrition-dense meals prepared by our local caterer, Bobby's Food Co.
 Fruits, grains, vegetables, proteins, and a salad bar are included as a daily part of the lunch program.
 Daily menus will fuel and inspire our students as they enjoy their lunch and learn about the origins and cultures of their meals.
-Enrollment in the lunch program will be offered in five (5) terms during the school year.
-Families will be considered as automatically enrolled in this program each term unless they indicate that they would like to opt out of the program.
+Enrollment in the lunch program will be offered each semester.
+Families will be considered automatically enrolled in this program each term unless they indicate that they would like to opt-out.
 The opt-out period for each new term will begin two weeks before the end of the current term and will last a week.
 The cut-off date for the opt-out period will be strictly enforced.
-If parents choose to opt out of our lunch program, they will need to send a home lunch daily.
+If families opt out of our lunch program, they must send a home lunch daily.
 The lunch program fee will be charged to your Incidental Billings account.
-Parents and guests are welcome to join their students for lunch.
+Families and guests are welcome to join their students for lunch.
 We ask that you reserve your spot in the lunchroom at least one week in advance in order for us to share that information with our caterer.
 A guest lunch fee will be charged to your Incidental Billing account for those meals.